 Younger generations must remember and honor the baby boomers.
 They are still great contributors to our economy as they:

 Baby boomers also have a huge amount of buying power through online shopping.
-Unfortunately, they don’t have access to information relating identity safety, so many are afraid of online fraud and thus avoid online shopping completely.
+Unfortunately, they don’t have access to information relating to identity safety, and so many are afraid of online fraud and thus avoid online shopping completely.

 Retired senior citizens have more time on their hands.
 They can become more involved with the community if they were exposed to opportunities over internet and social media channels.
 We should teach them how to use computers, smartphones and tablets in a language they understand.
 We need to teach them that if used correctly, the internet can open up new worlds for them, and it’s not as scary as it seems.
 We can teach them about internet security, securing their passwords and how to manage e-mails, finances and social media accounts.
 Sometimes we forget how wise and witty they are, and how much the younger generations can learn from them.